Darxo/Hardened/README.md

 - Loading the game over an enemy allows them to instantly engage the player in battle
 - Map Seeds for Vanilla or Reforged are unlikely to work the same under Hardened
-- Mace Mastery perk description still talks about removing penalty to hit adjacent enemies, but that penalty doesnt even exist anymore
 - Injuries now heal at the start of the day and wages are paid at the start of the day; instead of during midday
 - Hitchances of Lunge-Like attacks can be inaccurate as the act of moving next to your target can enable/disable various effects